Monday, April 26, 2010

 **self promotion alert...VOTE FOR ME :)

-announce that anyone who sees this should vote for me.
+So I just submitted a video entering the contest to be Pantene's first reality hair star.
+I spent waaay too much time doing re-takes, voiceovers, and editing to not announce that anyone who sees this should vote for me.
 Click the link or search with my name or my hair type, which I put as color-treated.
 I know it's dorky, so don't make fun, just vote...or enter your own!

 If only we had more followers, this might be a little more effective...